pontikis/bash-cloud-backup/README.md

     [mysqldump]
     password="bkpadm_password_here"

-(double quotes are permitted and in some cases of special characters in password are necessary)
+(double quotes are permitted in this file and in some cases of special characters in password are necessary)

 then